echai13/fiesto/README.md

-﻿Team name:​ Fiesto, Jorden is kinda awesome
+﻿Team name:​ Fiesto

 Meeting times:​ Sunday from 9-11pm

-Purpose:​ To model Tinder and create a web-based application that allows users to find house parties within a certain radius and connect with the host of the party.
+Purpose:​ To create a web-based application that allows users to find house parties within a certain radius and connect with the host of the party.
 The application will also support a social media component such as chat rooms, profiles, and party documentation.

 Features:

-● This application is based off Tinder, so it will require a log-in/register screen and database to store the information for each user.
+● This application has a log-in/register screen and database to store the information for each user.
 Users will make profiles and adjust their party search radius there.